【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 The Toyota Hiace, a one-box car, also offers models that accommodate wheelchair users.

-With a variety of body sizes and interior layouts available, it can comfortably accommodate two large wheelchairs or stretchers.
-It can carry up to 10 passengers, making it ideal for outings with large groups.
+It offers a variety of body sizes and interior layouts, allowing for the comfortable accommodation of two large wheelchairs or a stretcher.
+With a maximum capacity of up to 10 passengers, it is ideal for outings with large groups.

 参照:ハイエース ウェルジョイン|トヨタ